L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 4. Build and send custom packets (`sendp()`, `send()`) for testing or fuzzing.

 ## Key Takeaways
-- Ideal for deep protocol analysis and building custom packets.
+- Perfect for creating custom packets and conducting in-depth protocol analysis.
-- Encourages experimenting with network traffic in a controlled, authorized environment.
+- Promotes network traffic experimentation in a supervised, approved environment.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010